-You can take a dip in water beneath the falls and sun bathe on the rocks near the edge of the water.
+You can take a dip in the water beneath the falls and sunbathe on the rocks near the edge of the water.
 In the summer months, the falls are surrounded by colorful wildflowers making it a dream location for photographers.

 Of all the hiking trails in North Carolina with waterfalls, this one offers one of the most comfortable hiking experiences.
 The trail is ranked easy to moderate and is lined with benches for you to rest your legs!

 Whitewater Falls is seriously stunning with its multiple cascades and beautiful scenery.
 This waterfall drops more than 800 feet and although it is often disputed, currently holds the claim of the highest waterfall east of the Rockies!

 During the summer months, High Falls is quite a popular waterfall in North Carolina.
-People come to enjoy the cool mist coming from the falls and to picnic in the shelter near the falls.
+People come to enjoy the cool mist coming from the falls and picnic in the shelter near the falls.

 High Falls is super cool in that it gives you access to two other waterfalls in North Carolina!
 If you enjoy hiking, you can continue on the High Falls Loop trail and you will be able to access both the Triple Falls trail and Hooker Falls trail as well!

-You can jump off the boulders into the cool water, enjoy the relaxing sound of the six foot waterfall, and enjoy lunch at the picnic tables around the waterfall.
+You can jump off the boulders into the cool water, enjoy the relaxing sound of the 6-foot waterfall, and eat lunch at the picnic tables around the waterfall.